Generalized Parallel Scaling with Interdependent Generations: Experiments

 \subsubsection{Evaluation}

-We evaluate \methodname{} on 7 math benchmarks: MATH-500 \citep{hendrycks2021measuring,lightman2023lets}, AIME24, AIME25 \citep{aime}, AMC23 \citep{amc23}, BRUMO25 \citep{brumo25}, CMIMC25 \citep{cmimc25}, and HMMT\_FEB25 \citep{hmmt25}.
-Evaluating MATH-500 on every 100 training steps, the checkpoint with the highest validation accuracy is used to test on the remaining 6 benchmarks.
-We evaluate across 4 responses per MATH-500 sample and 16 responses per sample from the other math benchmarks.
+We evaluate \methodname{} on 7 math benchmarks (MATH-500 \citep{hendrycks2021measuring,lightman2023lets}, AIME24, AIME25 \citep{aime}, AMC23 \citep{amc23}, BRUMO25 \citep{brumo25}, CMIMC25 \citep{cmimc25}, and HMMT\_FEB25 \citep{hmmt25}) and 5 challenging non-math benchmarks (XSum \citep{narayan2018don}, CNN/DailyMail \citep{hermann2015teaching, see-etal-2017-get}, GPQA \citep{rein2024gpqa}, ZebraLogic \citep{lin2025zebralogic}, and Countdown \citep{tinyzero}).
+Evaluating MATH-500 on every 100 training steps, the checkpoint with the highest validation accuracy is used to test on the remaining benchmarks.
+We evaluate across 4 responses per MATH-500 sample and 32 responses per sample from the other benchmarks.
 Sampling temperature and top-$p$ are set to 0.6 and 0.95, respectively.
 We set the generation width of \methodname{} to 8 for all tasks except MATH-500, which we set to 4 since we only evaluate on 4 responses per sample.
 We adapt our evaluations from the Lighteval framework \citep{lighteval}.